Dreaming of breaking through the metaphorical glass ceiling and starting your own business?

 2. Validate your business idea before launching

-Having a passion for something is not enough for a business; it needs to be viable, too.
 That’s why you need to validate your idea before you start.
 Conducting research can help you explore the potential and understand how others would react.

+So how do you do this?
+Well, there are a few ways.
 You can create a survey to measure customers’ sentiment and demand for your product or service.
-Don’t be afraid to reach out to your friends and family and social media connections to see what they think about your business idea.
-You’ll be surprised how many constructive ideas you can gather along the way, which will help you build your business on a solid foundation.
+You can also reach out to your friends, family, and social media connections to see what they think about your business idea.

 3. Develop a business plan